The Share Capital of a PLC in Singapore

 - SGD 300: the company registration fee with the Accounting and Corporate Regulatory Authority (ACRA).

 These are only the fees for the incorporation of the company.
-During the year, the company will also pay the annual filing of SGD 60 and other taxes.
+Businessmen interested in setting up a company in Singapore should know that during the year, the company will also pay the annual filing of SGD 60 and other taxes.
+If you need details about another type of company and its paid up capital in Singapore, our agents are at your disposal.

-Our team of agents who specialize in the registration of a private limited company in Singapore can provide investors with complete details related to the startup costs.
+Our team of agents who specialize in the registration of a private limited company in Singapore can provide investors with complete details related to the startup costs (the Singapore paid up capital, the registration fees, etc.).
 Contact us for more information about the incorporation procedure and details about our services.